Wanastowi Vjecy: History

-The band then went on a 2-year hiatus, and in 2010 announced the departure of founding member P.B.CH.
+The band then went on a two-year hiatus, and in 2010 announced the departure of founding member P.B.CH.
 The musician stated that he wanted to devote himself to his own projects as well as the creation of film music.
-The same year, Kodym revealed that drummer Štěpán Smetáček and bassist Radek Havlíček had joined the band.
-Both musicians had been active in the band during the first half of the 90s.
-In this new lineup, two concerts took place in 2011.

-In the autumn of 2011, the first album without P.B.CH. was released under the title Letíme na Wenuši (Let's Fly to Venus).
+In 2011, the first Wanastowi Vjecy album without P.B.CH. was released, under the title Letíme na Wenuši.

-In April 2012, the group embarked on a tour that included, in addition to Czech cities, two stops in Slovakia.

-In 2016, Wanastowi Vjecy released their eighth studio album, titled Alchymie (Alchemy).
+In 2016, Wanastowi Vjecy released their eighth studio album, titled Alchymie.

 In 2018, Lucie officially reformed in its best-known formation of Kodym, P.B.CH., Koller, and Dvořák after a 16-year hiatus, and released the album EvoLucie.